 You’ll find them hanging around in niche communities on social media platforms and forums.

-Let’s drill into 16 distribution strategies on various platforms and look at the best practices for driving traffic from them.
+Let’s drill into 16 distribution channels and strategies on various platforms and look at the best practices for driving traffic from them to help improve your media marketing.

 1. Repurpose your post in an infographic or a short video post

-You can appeal to your audience’s visual learning skills by publishing infographics and short videos.
+You can appeal to your audience’s visual learning skills by publishing infographics and short videos and sharing them on your social channels.

-Let us have a look at both of them.
+Let us have a look at both of them and see why they are great for working into your editorial calendar.

 They are also great link bait.

-Repurposing your post into an infographic is simple.
+Repurposing your post into an infographic for the social channels is simple.

 - Just write the key points from your article.
 Then use a drag and drop tool like Infogram or Piktochart.